mcheang20/mcheang20.github.io/_portfolio/blocjams.md

   <dl>
     <dt class="heading">Angular Service</dt>
       <dd class="col-info">
         An Angular service was used to handle data across the application's several components.
 This allowed the interaction between a user and any of the application's components to be seamless as data is updated.
-As a result a song does not get paused or reloaded if a user navigates to a different page.
+As a result, a song does not get paused or reloaded if a user navigates to a different page.
       </dd>
   </dl>
   </div>